clairep94/CV-template/README.md

 <!-- A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what excites you about tech. -->

-I am a training full-stack developer and `codebar.io` Represent Scholarship student at `Makers Academy`.
+I am a training full-stack developer and current recipient of the `Represent Scholarship` by `codebar.io` for `Makers Academy`.
 Previous to my journey in tech, I was a fashion designer and have designed for luxury brands such as `Burberry`, `Celine`, and `A-Cold-Wall`.

 At my heart, I am a maker, whether it is an elegant piece of software or beautiful piece of clothing.
 I have experience leading design teams, and I can take complete ownership of a product from research to concept to design development to prototype and production launch.
 I am detail oriented, love puzzles and thinking of systematic solutions.
 Tech gives me the opportunity to combine my creativity, love of making, and analytical problem-solving skills.